CSE237SP2021/project-manyrubrics/README.md

 - Potential edge cases could have been added to make the UI more effective

 ### What commands are needed to compile and run your code from the command line?
-- To run the program, right click on the "DriverTest.java", select "Run As" -> select "Run Configuarations" -> set "Arguments"-> set program arguments inside of textbox to "-m"-> press apply and close.
+- To run the program, right click on the "DriverTest.java", select "Run As" -> select "Run Configuarations" -> set "Arguments"-> set program arguments inside of textbox to "-m"-> Press apply and close.
 Next, go to the top green run arrow at the top of your eclipse, select the drop down black arrow -> click "Driver"JClass.
 The program will start in your console.
-- alternatively, from the command line you can type ./run.sh followed by the command line arguments you want to use for the program to use our script.
+- Alternatively, from the command line you can type ./run.sh followed by the command line arguments you want to use for the program to use our script.
-- the usage of ./run.sh is as follows: type
+- The usage of ./run.sh is as follows: type
     ./run.sh -m
-to use the program in manual mode, or type
+To use the program in manual mode, or type
     ./run.sh -f &lt;rubricFile&gt; &lt;scoreFile&gt;
-to run the program in file mode, which produces an output file called Final_Grades.txt.
+To run the program in file mode, which produces an output file called Final_Grades.txt.
 The formatting of the rubric files is: the first line is a list of one word assignment names, and all the following lines are list of integers, one for each assignment that sum to 100.
 The formatting of the score files is: the first line is the same list of assignments used in the rubric file, and all the following lines are a one word student name followed by a list of integers that represent the student scores on each assignment.
 To see some example rubric and score files you can view the files in the testfiles folder, although be warned most of these files are poorly formatted (as they are used in unit tests that test for behavior under bad formatting).

-- to run "8.RankStudents" inside the manual mode: Step 1, create assignment(s).
+- To run "8.RankStudents" inside the manual mode: Step 1, create assignment(s).
 Two, create multiple students.
 Three, add an assignment(s) to your rubric (the one(s) completed in step 1).
 Finally, type '8' and type in the rubric that you created in step 3.